How to Dispute Credit Report Information

 Here are the steps to take to submit a dispute with Experian:

 1. Gather the necessary documents.
-Before you submit a dispute online, make sure you have any screenshots and documents ready to upload to argue your case.
+Before you submit a dispute online, make sure you have any screenshots and documents ready to upload to support your case.

 2. Start a new dispute in the Dispute Center.
 The Experian Dispute Center has lots of information about credit disputes, the process and what you can expect.
-You can click on "Start a new dispute" when you're ready to start.
+Click on "Start a new dispute" when you're ready to start.
 At that point you'll be asked to sign in to your existing membership or sign up for either an Experian Service Account or a free Experian membership.

 3. Review your credit report.
 Your Experian credit report is divided into sections in the Dispute Center: accounts (there may be subsections for different types of accounts and closed accounts), public records, personal information and inquiries.
 Find the section that contains the information you want to dispute.